Chasing Three DXPeditions on 23cm EME

 April 7, 2025

-All this tariff nonsense made me realize that if I wanted a slew-drive now was the time to act before Chinese product prices went sky high.
+All this tariff nonsense made me realize that if I wanted a slew-drive now was the time to act before Chinese products prices went sky high.
 I checked with Paul, W2HRO at Sub-Lunar and he had stock on the 3 inch drives.
 Ship it!

 I assembled the mount and used three M10 washers on each of the azimuth bolts as spacers to make sure nothing would bind.